-the highest level of professionalism, creativity, sensitivity and respect to this most heart rending Canadians when the events of the Holocaust are not project.
+Our journey to the Monument was a true collaboration.
+The concept integrated all disciplines - architecture, landscape architecture, photography, interpretation and history.
+Each team member inspired and informed the others throughout the entire design process with a commitment to create a true landmark, contributing the highest level of professionalism, creativity, sensitivity and respect to this most heart rending project.
 Early in our design process, we decided that to communicate to future generations, the Monument needed to speak in contemporary visual language.
-It was important that a monument built in Canada, Since there is a section of the monument that docuin the Nation's capital, strike a balance between the Holocaust's universal significance and the Canadian ments the history of the Holocaust, we thought it would be important to remind people that the most context.
-This balance had to be expressed through the spaces of the monument, its relationship to the egregious crimes against humanity are often hidden adiacent Canadian War Museum, the vistas toward from view.
-Dov Goldstein and Edward Burtynsky Parliament Hill, the materials, the architecture, the made a pilgrimage to Holocaust sites across Europe landscape and the art. to record what these sites look like today.
-The images taken by Edward Burtynsky would become an inte-Our journey to the Monument was a true collaboragral component of the Monument.
+Since there is a section of the monument that documents the history of the Holocaust, we thought it would be important to remind people that the most egregious crimes against humanity are often hidden from view.
+Dov Goldstein and Edward Burtynsky made a pilgrimage to Holocaust sites across Europe to record what these sites look like today.
+The images taken by Edward Burtynsky would become an integral component of the Monument.